 Ingredients for pan seared chicken thighs.
 Raw chicken, herbs, garlic, butter

-• Butter – use regular butter or clarified butter/ghee for Whole30.
+• Butter – use regular unsalted butter or clarified butter/ghee for Whole30.

 • Chicken Thighs – bone-on and skin-on for the best texture and flavor.

-• Salt and Pepper – I like to keep it simple with just salt and pepper but you can use any seasonings you like.
+• Salt and Pepper – salt and black pepper are simple choices, but add any seasonings you would like.

 • Garlic – use fresh garlic for the best flavor.